mszostok/version/docs/quick-start.md

 # Quick Start

 The quick start describes the most popular way of creating CLIs in Go.
-It futures, [Cobra](https://cobra.dev/) and [GoReleaser](https://goreleaser.com/).
+It uses [Cobra](https://cobra.dev/) and [GoReleaser](https://goreleaser.com/).

 ## Register `version` command